SkylineCommunications/dataminer-docs/connector-help/connector_help/Emerson_Liebert_GXT3.md

 # Emerson Liebert GXT3

-This driver can be used to monitor UPS platforms by Emerson Liebert in the GXT3 range.
+This connector can be used to monitor UPS platforms by Emerson Liebert in the GXT3 range.

 ## About

-The driver displays information about the battery, the input, and the output of the UPS (Uninterruptable Power Supply).
+The connector displays information about the battery, the input, and the output of the UPS (Uninterruptable Power Supply).
 A condition and alarms table are also available, amongst others, as well as the possibility to start tests and see the last test result.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**

 - **IP address/host**: The polling IP of the device.
-- **Device address**: Indicate if required or not.
-If it is, specify default value and range.

 **SNMP Settings:**